Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 <img src="./images/DRPO_comparison_github.png" alt="Paradigm Comparison" width="500" title="Comparing DRPO with other LLM alignment paradigms."/>
 </p>

+DRPO combines the strengths of two recent demanding alignment paradigms—**self-alignment and tuning-free alignment**—offering a powerful framework for achieving superior alignment performance with minimal cost and maximum adaptability.

 1. **Cost-Efficiency**: It’s all about cost, cost, and cost.
 Traditional alignment methods depend on costly human annotations and resource-intensive updates, which scale poorly with larger LLMs.
 DRPO leverages **tuning-free alignment**, enabling models to be aligned during inference without parameter updates.
 This significantly lowers costs, speeds up adaptation, and enables **flexible, highly personalized AI systems**.

 2. **Performance**: DRPO integrates **self-alignment**, utilizing the model’s own reasoning and critique capabilities to **address model-specific alignment weaknesses** dynamically, without static, human-defined rules.
 This ensures robust, adaptable performance across diverse tasks and domains.

-DRPO combines the strengths of these two recent demanding alignment paradigms—self-alignment and tuning-free alignment—offering a powerful framework for achieving superior alignment performance with minimal cost and maximum adaptability.

 3. **Last-mile Solution**: DRPO is compatible with other tuning-based alignment approach—use it to boost your LLM's alignment performance as the final step after training your LLM, with minimal alignment cost.